Cataracts

 Prevention

-• Regular eye exams.
-Eye exams can help detect cataracts and other eye problems at their earliest stages.
-Ask your health care team how often you should have an eye examination.
+- Regular eye exams.
+Eye exams can help detect cataracts and other eye conditions at their earliest stages.
+Ask your healthcare team how often you should have an eye examination.

-• Choose a healthy diet that includes plenty of fruits and vegetables.
-Adding fruits and vegetables to your diet ensures that you're getting many vitamins and nutrients.
-Fruits and vegetables have antioxidants.
-Antioxidants help maintain the health of your eyes.
+- Choose a healthy diet that includes plenty of fruits and vegetables.
+Adding fruits and vegetables to your diet ensures that you're getting vitamins, nutrients and antioxidants that can improve eye health and may reduce the risk of cataracts.

-• Wear sunglasses.
-Ultraviolet light from the sun may cause cataracts.
-Wear sunglasses that block ultraviolet B rays when you're outdoors.
+- Wear sunglasses.
+Ultraviolet light from the sun increases the risk of cataracts.
+When you're outdoors, wear sunglasses that block ultraviolet B rays.

 Diagnosis

-• Vision test.
-A vision test, also called a visual acuity test, uses an eye chart to measure how well you can read a series of letters.
+- Vision test.
+A vision test, also called a visual acuity test, uses eye charts to measure how well you can read a series of letters.
 One eye is tested at a time, while the other eye is covered.
-A chart or a viewing device with letters that get smaller is used.
-With this, your eye doctor determines if you have 20/20 vision or if you have trouble seeing.
+Your eye doctor determines how well you can see and what kind of corrective lenses you may need.

-• Fluid pressure test.
-This test, also called applanation tonometry, measures fluid pressure in your eye.
-There are multiple different devices available to do this.
+- Intraocular pressure test.
+This measures the pressure inside your eye.
+There are multiple devices available to do this.

 Treatment

-When your prescription glasses can't clear your vision, the only effective treatment for cataracts is surgery.
+When your prescription glasses or contacts can't clear your vision, the only effective treatment for cataracts is surgery.

 When to consider cataract surgery